-I don’t think anyone is going to extol the virtues of summer humidity of Walt Disney World.
-Dealing with the summer weather in the Disney Parks can make you long for a lovely getaway to the Yukon.
-On my past summer vacations, I’ve jumped from air-conditioned environment to air-conditioned environment, avoiding sunlight as if it’s food and I’m a Gremlin after midnight.
+Summer weather in Florida can make you long for a lovely getaway to the Yukon.
+On my past summer vacations to Walt Disney World, I’ve jumped from air-conditioned environment to air-conditioned environment, avoiding sunlight as if it’s food and I’m a Gremlin after midnight.
 The times when I would stand in an outdoor line, my shirt soaked through with sweat at lightning speed.
 This is no way to experience the parks, and I thought there had to be another way!

 Last week as I watched Mickey Mouse unrepentantly douse guests with a firehose, it came to me: instead of trying to beat the summer heat by avoiding it, why not embrace it?
 This epiphany came by way of other guests, most of whom were dressed for the occasion in light, quick-dry summer-wear.
 I realized that if you pack for hot, wet weather, there wouldn’t be (as much of a) need to hide in air-conditioned theaters.

 For shorts, you could get quick dry athletic shorts like those banana ones (can you tell that I am a fan of those ridiculous shorts?
 I really regret not getting a pair…they are just the perfect amount of insane) that are made by countless brands, but you could also go for something classier that resembles a normal pair of shorts.
 For hiking, I have these Quick-Dry Columbia Shorts.
-Not only are they quick-dry, but they are SPF 50.
-Not sure why shorts need SPF, but I guess it can’t hurt.
-Remember to also wear quick-dry/sport underwear.
+Not only are they quick-dry, but they have sun protection.

 Next, footwear.
 This absolutely cannot be overlooked, because no matter how comfortable your shirt and shorts when wet, I can think of no circumstances in which wet socks and shoes are a good time.
 Enjoying your socks being wet is like enjoying the taste of quinoa.
 No sane person likes either, but unlike quinoa, I can think of no health benefits of wet socks.